 - Learn more about the organizations that RMI members, as well as smelters or refiners (SORs), can get involved in below.

-Below is a description of responsible gold projects in which RMI members, as well as smelters or refiners (SORs), can get involved.
+Below is a description of additional responsible gold programs and projects in which RMI members, as well as gold refiners, aggregators and other stakeholders can get involved.

 The Alliance for Responsible Mining (ARM works to transform the sector through a holistic strategy and a wide range of services for miners, the gold industry, public entities and anyone else working with the sector.
 If you wish to trade or use Fairmined certified gold, you can learn about their flexible models for the jewelry, electronics and finance (coins and ingots) industries on their website.